-God’s work of judgment in the last days is the judgment of the great white throne, as prophesied in the Book of Revelation.
+God’s work of judgment in the last days is the work of judgment from the great white throne

 Bible Verses for Reference:

 “For the time is come that judgment must begin at the house of God” (1Pe 4:17).

 “And I saw a great white throne, and Him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.
 And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
 And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.
 And death and hell were cast into the lake of fire.
 This is the second death.
 And whoever was not found written in the book of life was cast into the lake of fire” (Rev 20:11–15).

 Relevant Words of God: